Texas Hazard Communication Act

 Q: Are public employers required to send written records of training to the Department of State Health Services (DSHS)?

 A. No. This provision of the original THCA was deleted when the Act was revised in 1993.
 Public employers must maintain their own employee training records for at least five years and make these records available to a representative of the Department upon request.
 The records shall include documentation of each training session given to employees, the date the training was given, a roster of the employees who attended the training, the subjects covered in the training, and the names of the instructors.

 Q: What specific Hazard Communication training records must be retained to satisfy THCA requirements?

 A: An employer shall retain a record of each training session given to employees, including the date, a roster of employees who attended, the subjects covered in the training session, and the names of the instructors.
-Those records shall be maintained for at least five years by the employer.
-The records should be available to representatives of DSHS upon request.
+Those records shall be maintained for at least five years by the employer and be available to representatives of DSHS upon request.
 A model Employee Training Roster and Employee Training Sheet can be found by clicking here.

 Q: My facility receives a THCA compliance inspection from the Texas Department of State Health Services and is found to be in violation.
 What happens next?